wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 ### Results

 We will start (as we did in every other case study) with a basic configuration of FROLS using a polynomial basis function with degree equal 2.
 The `xlag` and `ylag` are set to $7$ in this first example.
 Because the dataset is considerably large, we will start with `n_info_values=40`.
-Because we dealing with a large training dataset, we will use the `err_tol` instead of information criteria to have a faster performance.
+Because we're dealing with a large training dataset, we will use the `err_tol` instead of information criteria to have a faster performance.
 We will also set `n_terms=40`, which means that the search will stop if the `err_tol` is reached or 40 regressors is tested in the `ERR` algorithm.
-While this approach might result in a sub-optimal model, it is a reasonable starting point for our first attempt.
-There are three different experiments: multisine, arrow (full), and arrow (no extrapolation).
+While this approach might result in a suboptimal model, it is a reasonable starting point for our first attempt.
+There are three different experiments: multi sine, arrow (full), and arrow (no extrapolation).

 ```python
 x_train, y_train = train_val.u, train_val.y